Supermagnum/supermorse-app/README.md

 **Note**: You must be logged in to the Supermorse app to access training features, track progress, and change settings.
+These are hidden until you have logged in.

 ## Arduino Pin Configuration